seed-labs/seed-emulator/docs/user_manual/blockchain/accounts.md

 When we build the emulator, we can create two types of
 accounts: (1) accounts managed by each Ethereum node, and (2) independent accounts (called local accounts).
-These created accounts and their balances will be added to the genesis block, so the balances are recognized by the blockchain.
+These created accounts and their balances will be added to the genesis block.
+The genesis block is the initial state of a blockchain, so a balance recorded in the genesis block is the initial amount of fund available for the account.

-## Accounts on Ethereum Nodes
+## Accounts Created for Ethereum Nodes

+Each Ethereum node needs to have at least one account.
-The emulator uses a default mnemonic phrase to generate the accounts on each Ethereum nodes.
-The generation is based on the BIP-44 specification.
-The phrase is the following:
+The emulator will generate K accounts for each node based on the user customization.
+These accounts will be generated using a mnemonic phrase, and the generation is based on the BIP-44 specification.
+The default mnemonic phrase used in the emulator is the following:
 ```
 great awesome fun seed security lab protect system network prevent attack future
 ```

 Users can also replace it with a custom phrase.
-The following example shows how to get the default mnemonic phrase, and how to change the account-generation parameters (the example does not change the phrase).
+The following example shows how to get the default mnemonic phrase, and how to change the account-generation parameters (the example does not change the phrase though).

 ```
 # Change the default account balance to 1000